Lower taxes and tight labor market prompt Walmart to hike U.S. wages

 Walmart said the new tax law will create “some financial benefit for the company” and that is it is in the early process of assessing additional investments.

-“We are in the early stages of assessing the opportunities tax reform creates for us,” President and Chief Executive Officer Doug McMillon said in a statement.
-The tax law gives the retailer an opportunity to be more competitive globally and to accelerate investment plans for the United States, he said.
+“We are in the early stages of assessing the opportunities tax reform creates for us,” President and Chief Executive Officer Doug McMillon said in a statement, adding the law is an opportunity to be more competitive globally and to accelerate investment plans for the United States.

 Walmart employs about 2.2 million people globally, with more than 1.5 million in the United States, and had total global revenue of nearly $500 billion last year.
 Ninety percent of Americans live within 10 miles of Walmart’s 4,700 U.S. stores, which sell everything from food and clothes to electronics and sports gear.